dmccreary/learning-graphs/docs/glossary.md

 The Rhizombic Learning approach contrasts with traditional hierarchical or linear models, focusing instead on exploration, connection, and adaptability.
 Learning graphs are ideal tools to encourage the curious leaner.

+#### Scale-Free Network

+A type of network characterized by a power-law degree distribution, where a few nodes (hubs) have a significantly higher number of connections compared to most other nodes.

+In the graph LMS, the concept of a scale-free network can describe how certain key concepts or resources (hubs) are highly connected to other learning elements.
+This insight is useful for optimizing learning paths and prioritizing the development of foundational or widely-used resources.

+**Example:** The LMS identifies "Basic Algebra" as a hub in the learning graph because it is a prerequisite for multiple advanced concepts, demonstrating the scale-free nature of the learning graph.

 #### SKOS

 A W3C standard for representing structured knowledge in a simple, machine-readable format, allowing for the sharing and linking of controlled vocabularies, taxonomies, thesauri, and other knowledge organization systems across different systems and applications.